securefederatedai/openfl/docs/source/openfl/plugins.rst

    serializer_plugin_

-|productName| is designed to be a flexible and extensible framework.
+Open Federated Learning (|productName|) is designed to be a flexible and extensible framework.
 Plugins are interchangeable parts of
 |productName| components.
 Different plugins support varying usage scenarios. |productName| users are free to provide
 their implementations of |productName| plugins to support desired behavior.